lalit0801/pgproject/README.md

 User can update or change the user account details like as change the user name, change the password, change the email address.
 5. Delete User:
 We can delete the user detail or delete the user by going in to the registration table.

+How to run the project?
+Steps: 1.After getting access of file, copy it into your c drive.
+2. Go to the file, open command prompt.
+ 3. Type "python manage.py runserver"
+4. Go to your local browser and open localhost:8000 server to see final output.